-Effie was apparently a woman of loose morals and many men who have stayed in the hotel have often reported being propositioned by a female voice while alone in their rooms.
+Effie was a woman of loose morals, and many men who have stayed in the hotel have often reported being propositioned by a female voice while alone in their rooms.
 Others have seen the figure of a naked woman with them while taking a shower.
-One man even claimed he was sexually assaulted by an invisible entity during his stay.
+One man even claimed an invisible entity sexually assaulted him during his stay.

 Other strange noises and occurrences were reported by staff and guests, including things seemingly being moved around by themselves, such as the maid’s cart being pushed down the hall when no one was there.

-In October 1979 the hotel was listed on the National Register of Historic Places.
-When it closed in 1988 the building stood empty for more almost fifteen years.
-However, the historic hotel has now been fully restored and now open once again for guests.
+In October 1979, the hotel was listed on the National Register of Historic Places.
+When it closed in 1988, the building stood empty for almost fifteen years.
+However, the historic hotel has now been fully restored and is now open once again for guests.

-The $46.4 million project included the original exterior finish, installation of historically accurate windows, reconfigured guest rooms, new guest elevators, an elegant lobby, restaurants, and state-of-the-art meeting rooms.
+The $46.4 million project included the original exterior finish, historically accurate windows, reconfigured guest rooms, new guest elevators, an elegant lobby, restaurants, and state-of-the-art meeting rooms.
 Wherever possible, historical elements such as moldings, tiles, and ceiling treatments were incorporated into the design.

 Despite the millions of dollars spent to renovate this historic hotel, Effie allegedly continues to reside there.

 The Skirvin Hotel is located at 1 Park Avenue in Oklahoma City, Oklahoma.

 Experiences at the Skirvin Hotel

 NBA players from the New York Knicks claim their game was off after a night of haunts at the hotel in 2010.
 So have other NBA players staying at the hotel, according to a 2014 New York Times article.
 Maybe the ghost is attracted to NBA players, as there was another experience in 2016 by a Los Angeles Lakers teammate, according to this article from KFOR.

 The city of Oklahoma City needs to abandon the Skirvin Hotel project.
 I’ve been inside before the renovations started in September of 2004.
 You can see objects moving with no one else around to be moving them, crying and screaming of a woman.
 I just don’t think it’s a good idea to be messing around with that place… Sam, October 2005